Wade Graham: 2021

 Graham was limited to only 11 games for Cronulla in the 2021 NRL season which saw the club narrowly miss the finals by finishing 9th on the table.

 Graham decided to end his season prematurely due to three head concussions he sustained including two in consecutive weeks.

 2022

 Graham played a total of 18 games for Cronulla in the 2022 NRL season as the club finished second on the table and qualified for the finals.
 Graham played in both finals matches which saw Cronulla eliminated in straight sets.

 For his player advocacy work, Graham was given the prestigious Rugby League Players Association Dennis Tutty Award.
 RLPA CEO Clint Newton said "In particular, Wade was incredibly influential in the roll-back of the restrictive COVID protocols NRL and NRLW players were facing in January, in working with the Association to negotiate the players’ share of outperformance, and now as we get to the table with the NRL to negotiate our joint-CBA."

+2023

+On 8 August, Graham announced his retirement at the end of the 2023 NRL season.

+In round 24 of the 2023 NRL season, Graham played his 250th game for Cronulla and scored a try in their 36-6 victory over the Gold Coast.

+In the 2023 elimination final, Graham would play his final game which was a 13-12 loss against the Sydney Roosters at Shark Park.